thesofakillers/dreams/README.md

-# dreams
-💤 Giulio's dream journal
+# Giulio's dream journal

+Repository collecting dreams I decide to keep a record of.

+Not necessarily well written.